 The PEACE project aims to protect young people at risk of extra-familial harm, with a particular focus on criminal and sexual exploitation.
 The project is located within the London Borough of Hounslow’s Youth Offending Services.

-Katie Latimer, Research Fellow, spends 1 day week with the PEACE project to understand and capture their work, as they seek to embed a contextual approach within their interventions.
+Katie Latimer, Research Fellow, spent one day week with the PEACE project to understand and capture their work, as they seek to embed a contextual approach within their interventions.

 - How can Contextual Safeguarding theory and practice be used and developed within PEACE?

 - How can this learning be extended across Hounslow Children’s and Families’ Services?

 To support this understanding, Katie used the following methods as an embedded researcher:

 - Review of policies, procedures and assessments associated to adolescent safeguarding in Hounslow and the PEACE project

 - Observation of multi-agency meetings and shadowing of practitioners and services within Hounslow children and young people’s social care.